animatedrice/HighlanderCow/README.md

-# HighlanderCow
+# Scottish Highland Cow
-Stardew mod that adds a Highlander cow breed.
+Stardew mod that adds a Highland cow breed.

 ![Walk-cycle](https://github.com/animatedrice/HighlanderCow/assets/15009951/49781cc9-74b9-410e-b7a0-87398a0a6183)